JAN EDGAR LANGBEIN

-For nearly 30 years, Jan has been an activist in efforts to end violence against women.
+For 30 years, Jan has been an activist in efforts to end violence against women.
 As the CEO, she oversees internal and external operations as well as funding and community education.
 Under her leadership, Genesis has grown from a seven-room emergency shelter to a full-service response for survivors of domestic violence and maintained its unique status as one of the few victim services programs that accomplishes sustainability without government funding.
 She is also a recognized national expert on domestic violence and conducts training and workshops across the United States.
 In partnership with the Dallas Police Department and the FBI, she co-founded the annual international Conference on Crimes Against Women.

 “Getting her help is our core mission.
-We're here for the woman just starting to question if her relationship is abusive, and we're here for the woman has run out of her house with nothing but the clothes on her back.”
+We're here for the woman just starting to question if her relationship is abusive, and we're here for the woman who has run out of her house with nothing but the clothes on her back.”

 ELIZABETH “WHEELER” TEST

 Elizabeth has been with Genesis since 2012 and oversees the agency's day to day operations including admin, facilities maintenance and IT.
 Additionally, she manages various strategic projects for Genesis such as the Genesis Holiday program.
 Elizabeth has worked with Genesis for nine years in a multitude of roles: before her current position, she served as an evening outreach front office assistant, a case manager and the executive assistant to the CEO.
 Her history with Genesis gives Elizabeth a well-rounded approach to being on the leadership team and a greater understanding of the organization as a whole.

 “The world cannot be safe if its women and children aren’t safe.”